Sea minks are a genus that has recently become extinct. They were close relatives of American minks living on the Atlantic coast.

 Like other weasels, the sea mink was possibly polygynandrous, with both sexes mating several individuals.

-Exploitation and extinction
+Exploitation and Extinction

 Due to its large scale, the sea mink was hunted by fur traders; this made it more attractive than other mink species further inland.

-Unregulated fur trade ultimately led to its disappearance, which is believed to have happened between 1860 and 1920.
+The unregulated fur trade ultimately led to its disappearance, which is believed to have happened between 1860 and 1920.

 Sea mink was seldom seen after 1860.
 The last two reported kills of sea mink were made in Maine in 1880 near Jonesport, Maine, and Campobello Island, New Brunswick, in 1894, although the 1894 kills are speculated to be big American minks.